Kathryn “Kathy” Joann Meyerhofer - Albert Lea Tribune

 Kathryn “Kathy” Joann Meyerhofer, 66, of Manly, IA, passed away on Saturday, November 11, 2023 at St. Mary’s Campus, Rochester, MN surrounded by her family.

 A Celebration of Life will be held at 10:00 am Saturday, November 18, 2023 at Hogan-Bremer-Moore Colonial Chapel, 126 3rd St NE, Mason City, IA, with Pastor Ron Stein officiating.
-The celebration will continue at the Hayward City Hall, 201 Main St, Hayward, MN from 1:00 pm to 3:00 pm.
+The celebration will continue at the Hayward Lutheran Church.
+200 Main St, Hayward, MN from 1:00 pm to 3:00 pm.

 Visitation will be held from 4:00 pm to 6:00 pm on Friday, November 17, 2023 at Hogan-Bremer-Moore Colonial Chapel, 126 3rd St NE, Mason City, IA.